Romania parliament votes in favor of man/woman marriage only

-BUCHAREST, Romania (AP) — Romanian Senators have approved a law that would pave the way for the constitution to be changed to explicitly state that marriage is a union of a man and a woman.
+BUCHAREST, Romania (AP) — Romanian Senators approved a measure that could pave the way for the constitution to be changed to explicitly state that marriage is a union of a man and a woman.

-Senators voted 107-13 with seven abstentions Tuesday to change the constitution, which currently states that marriage is a union between “spouses.”
+Senators on Tuesday voted 107-13 with seven abstentions to allow a referendum that could change the constitution, which currently states that marriage is a union between “spouses.”
 The vote comes after Parliament’s Chamber of Deputies last year overwhelmingly approved the same measure.

+The vote comes after 3 million Romanians signed a petition demanding that the constitution be changed to redefine marriage as a union between a man and a woman.

 Social Democrat chairman Liviu Dragnea has indicated Romania will hold a referendum on the issue in October.